androlopez1/ParatytechChallenge/README.md

 # Paratytech challenge

 RESTful api that services requests for netflix items.
-Built using flask and click.
+Built using flask, GCP datastore and click.

 ## Quickstart